asadchaudhary79/BloksElements/CONTRIBUTING.md

 # Contributing

-We welcome contributions to our project!
-This guide will help you get started with development and contributing to the blocks registry.
+Thanks for helping shape **Emerald Flow**!
+This guide explains how to run the project locally, add new blocks/patterns, and submit changes to the shadcn-compatible registry.

 ## Development